About the course

 You will study a core paper in comparative social policy and social policy analysis.
 This paper covers the theories, principles, history and institutions of social policy, and is taught via a closely-linked package of lectures, seminars, small working seminars and individual tutorials.
 You will also engage in detailed work on social policy analysis through lectures, seminars and presentations.

 The research methods skills, covering both quantitative and qualitative methods, are taught in a mix of lectures, classes, workshops and ‘hands-on’ computer lab based weekly training sessions.
 In addition, there is a course on the principles of comparative research design.

 You will also have the opportunity to take at least one specialist course from a list of options focusing on a particular social policy area or the application of evidence-based intervention.
 You are examined in one of these option courses.
 Recent options offered include education policies, family policies, healthcare and health inequality, labour market policies, poverty and ageing societies and retirement age policies.

 Your performance will be assessed through formative and summative assignments/papers.
-Knowledge of the substantive areas of social policy is assessed by two three hour papers at the end of the third term, and one summative assignment during the second term.
-The exam will cover comparative social policy and social policy analysis in general; the other will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
+Knowledge of the substantive areas of social policy is assessed by one three hour paper at the end of the third term, and one summative assignment during the second term.
+The exam will cover comparative social policy and social policy analysis in general; the summative assignment will focus on your chosen area of specialism as represented in the option paper in which you choose to be assessed.
 The research method.
 The research method skills are assessed by means of formal course assignments and ‘methods essays’ on published research papers.
 In addition, you will be required to provide a 10,000-word dissertation.